-There are now lots of websites to trade on, but some are more user-friendly than others, so find the one that works well for you.
+There are now lots of websites and other binary options to trade on, but some are more user-friendly than others, so find the one that works well for you.
 Once you have selected the right platform, you need to be aware of the different types of trading available.

 Stocks – This is the one most people are familiar with.
 You can buy and sell stocks and shares online via various stock exchanges such as the NASDAQ, FTSE100, or S&P 500.
 Stock values can increase and decrease over time, so you will need to make sure you keep a watchful eye on your investments.
 Stocks that earn dividends are good because even if the stocks don’t go up you can earn dividend profit.